iFlyNick/HealthChecksTesting/README.md

 Includes a Dockerfile and docker-compose.yml file for local testing that starts up the health checks app, a rabbitmq container, and a postgres container for example output logs.
 RabbitMQ and Postgres containers are exposed on the host machine mapped to non-standard ports to avoid container collisions with any running containers on the host machine.
 The internal container uses a bridge network to allow communication between containers on standard ports

 The compose file also exposes port 5000 to the host machine to enable use of the HealthChecksUI functionality.
-RabbitMQ management is mapped to port 15673 on the host as well for visiblity.
+RabbitMQ management is mapped to port 15673 on the host as well for visibility.